Hitler and Mannerheim recording

-The Hitler and Mannerheim recording is a recording of a private conversation between Adolf Hitler, Führer of Nazi Germany, and Field Marshal Carl Gustaf Emil Mannerheim, Commander-in-Chief of the Finnish Defence Forces.
+The Hitler and Mannerheim recording is a 1942 recording of a private conversation between German dictator Adolf Hitler and Carl Gustaf Emil Mannerheim, Commander-in-Chief of the Finnish Defence Forces.
 It took place on a secret visit made to Finland by Hitler to honour Mannerheim's 75th birthday on 4 June 1942, during the Continuation War, a sub-theatre of World War II.
 Thor Damen, a sound engineer for the Finnish broadcaster Yleisradio (YLE) who had been assigned to record the official birthday proceedings, recorded the first eleven minutes of Hitler and Mannerheim's private conversation—without Hitler's knowledge.
 It is the only known recording of Hitler speaking in an unofficial tone.

 Visit by Hitler

 In June 1941, Nazi Germany invaded the Soviet Union.
-Despite the initial and overwhelming success of the campaign, the Soviets repulsed the German assault on Moscow and stalled the German advance.
-Hitler required his allies – including Finland, which was repelling its second Soviet invasion in two years – to tie down as much of the enormous Soviet military machine as possible.
+Despite the initial and overwhelming success of the campaign, the Soviets repelled the German assault on Moscow and stalled the German advance.
+Hitler required his allies – including Finland, which was fighting its second war with the Soviet Union in two years – to tie down as much of the enormous Soviet military machine as possible.

 In 1942, Hitler, under extreme secrecy, visited Finland, officially to congratulate Mannerheim on his 75th birthday.
 Mannerheim did not wish to greet Hitler at his headquarters, as it would have appeared like a state visit.
 Therefore, the meeting occurred at Imatra in southern Finland.
 At Immola Airfield, Hitler was greeted and accompanied by President Risto Ryti and Finnish officials to Mannerheim's personal train, where a birthday meal and negotiations took place.

 Recording

-After the official greetings and speeches had taken place, Hitler and Mannerheim, accompanied by other German and Finnish officials, entered Mannerheim's private wagon for cigars, drinks and lunch.
+After the official greetings and speeches had taken place, Hitler and Mannerheim, accompanied by other German and Finnish officials, entered Mannerheim's private wagon for cigars, drinks, and lunch.
 In this wagon, a large and visible microphone had been set up by Thor Damen, a sound engineer for the Finnish broadcaster Yleisradio (YLE), who had been assigned to record Hitler's official speech and birthday message to Mannerheim.

 After the official speeches, Damen continued to record the now-private conversation, with Hitler unaware that the conversation was still being recorded.
-After eleven minutes, Hitler's SS guards realized what Damen was doing and made a cutthroat gesture to demand that he cease recording.
+After eleven minutes, Hitler's SS guards realised what Damen was doing and made a cutthroat gesture to demand that he cease recording.
 The SS guards demanded the tape be destroyed, but YLE was allowed to keep the tape in a sealed container with the promise that it never be opened again.
 The tape was given to the head of the State Censors' Office, Kustaa Vilkuna, returned to YLE in 1957, and made publicly available a few years later.
 It is the only known recording of Hitler speaking in an unofficial tone and one of the very few recordings in which Hitler may be heard delivering a narrative without raising his voice.